Aristochromis christyi (Malawi Hawk Cichlid)

 Maintain these water conditions for optimal health and vibrant colors

 Red Top Aristochromis Cichlid (Otopharynx lithobates) is a Lake Malawi hap cichlid with a long trade-name history.
-This listing previously used the source wording Aristochromis lombardoi, but the identity checked for this cleanup is Otopharynx lithobates.
 The name "Red Top Aristochromis" is kept because customers still search it, while the care notes now use the accepted scientific anchor.

 All three Shopify variants on this product currently read back with zero inventory: SKU 0149 XL, SKU 0147 at 4-5 cm and SKU 0148 at 6-7 cm.
 The page stays live as a planning guide for the next restock, not as a hard-sell page for a fish that is unavailable today.